To what extent did the February 2021 Texas winter storm blackouts disproportionately affect low-income communities in the Houston metropolitan area?

 Code

-# Plot income distribution by blackout statusggplot() +geom_boxplot(data = census_combined,aes(x = blackout_status, y = B19013e1,fill = blackout_status)) +scale_x_discrete(labels=c("Blackout", "No Blackout")) +scale_fill_manual(values =c("#2955AA", "#F9cF66"),name ="Blackout Status") +labs(x ="Affected Status",y ="Median Income of Census Tract",title ="Distribution of Median Income in Areas Affected and Unaffected by Blackout in Houston") +theme_minimal()
+# Plot income distribution by blackout statusggplot() +geom_boxplot(data = census_combined,aes(x = blackout_status, y = B19013e1,fill = blackout_status)) +scale_x_discrete(labels=c("Blackout", "No Blackout")) +scale_fill_manual(values =c("#2955AA", "#F9cF66"),name ="Blackout Status") +labs(x ="Affected Status",y ="Median Income of Census Tract (dollars)",title ="Distribution of Median Income in Areas Affected and Unaffected by Blackout in Houston") +theme_minimal()

 Conclusion and Next Steps